datcit/guides/ZFS Native Encryption & TPM2.md

 I've wanted to auto-decrypt my ZFS volumes so that when my server boots, the volume is automatically decrypted for immediate use.
 This means I won't need to SSH into the box and enter the key manually.
-The desire to encrypt the volume, and the data inside it, wasto ensure that if I ever had to RMA, sell, or otherwise dispose of a drive, my family's private data would remain secure.
+The desire to encrypt the volume, and the data inside it, is to ensure that if I ever have to RMA, sell, or otherwise dispose of a drive, my family's private data will remain secure.
 After many failed attempts to achieve this, I've finally succeeded.
 Here's how I did it.